Acupuncture

 • After completion of the above training, the chiropractor must submit to the Board an official transcript verifying the hours.

-• 2-hours of annual continuing education (to be included as a part of the annual continuing education hour requirement) in acupuncture or acupuncture-related subjects, must be completed.
+• Two (2) hours of annual continuing education (to be included as a part of the annual continuing education hour requirement) in acupuncture or acupuncture-related subjects, must be completed.

 The Process for Reinstatement if a License Holders Fails to Maintain the Certification: